Cedartown in Polk County, Georgia — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Roads & Vehicles.
 A significant historical year for this entry is 1899.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Houses of Worship in Downtown (within shouting distance of this marker); Before the Mall (within shouting distance of this marker); Everyone Loves a Parade (about 300 feet away, measured in a direct line); Images of Yesteryear (about 300 feet away); Sterling Holloway (about 500 feet away); Parker and Lundy (about 600 feet away); Cedartown's City Plan (about 600 feet away); Founding of Cedartown (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Houses of Worship in Downtown (within shouting distance of this marker); Before the Mall (within shouting distance of this marker); Everyone Loves a Parade (about 300 feet away, measured in a direct line); Images of Yesteryear (about 300 feet away); Site of the Hall-Chaudron Hospital (about 500 feet away); Sterling Holloway (about 600 feet away); Parker and Lundy (about 600 feet away); Cedartown's City Plan (about 600 feet away).
 Touch for a list and map of all markers in Cedartown.